The Wrong Man: Plot

-Alfred Hitchcock (or a double; he is in silhouette) appears on screen to tell the audience that the film's "every word is true".
+Alfred Hitchcock appears on screen in silhouette to introduce the film as a true story, whose "every word is true".

 Christopher Emmanuel "Manny" Balestrero, a down-on-his-luck musician at New York City's Stork Club, needs $300 for dental work for his wife Rose.
-When he visits the office of a life insurance company to borrow money against Rose's policy, he is mistaken by the staff for a man who had held them up twice.
+When he visits the office of a life insurance company to borrow money against Rose's policy, he is mistaken by the staff for a man who had previously robbed them twice.

-He is questioned by the police, who call him "Chris" rather than Manny, and tell him that they are looking for a man who had robbed the insurance company and other businesses, and that he might be their man.
-Manny is instructed to walk in and out of a liquor store and a delicatessen that had also been robbed by the same man.
-He is asked to write the words from a stick-up note used by the robber in the insurance company robbery; he misspells the word "drawer" as "draw"—the same mistake made in the robber's note.
+Manny is questioned by police detectives, who tell him that they are looking for a man who had robbed the insurance company and other businesses, and that Manny matches the witnessess' descriptions of the subject.
+Manny is asked to visit businessess that had previously been robbed for identification.
+Later, he is asked to write the words from a stick-up note used by the robber in the insurance company robbery; he misspells the word "drawer" as "draw"—the same mistake made in the robber's note.
 After being picked out of a police lineup by an employee of the insurance company who had witnessed the robberies, he is arrested on charges of armed robbery.

-Attorney Frank O'Connor sets out to prove that Manny cannot possibly be the right man.
-At the time of the first hold-up, he was on vacation with his family, and at the time of the second, his jaw was so swollen that witnesses would certainly have noticed.
-Of the three people with whom the couple played cards at the vacation hotel, two have died and the third cannot be found.
-This devastates Rose, whose resulting depression forces her to be hospitalized.
+Upon suggestion from a friend, Manny and Rose retain attorney Frank O'Connor for Manny's defense.
+Manny and Rose set out to collect evidence proving Manny's alibi; at the time of the first hold-up, he was on vacation with his family, and at the time of the second, his jaw was so swollen that witnesses would certainly have noticed.
+However of the three people with whom the couple played cards at the vacation hotel, two have died and the third cannot be found.
+This devastates Rose, who experiences a psychotic break and sinks into a deep depression, forcing her to be instituionalized.

-During Manny's trial, he prays the rosary after his mother urges him to pray for strength.
-A juror's remark forces a mistrial.
-While awaiting a second trial, Manny is exonerated when the true robber is arrested holding up a grocery store.
-Manny visits Rose at the hospital to share the good news, but she remains severely depressed.
-Still, it is said that she recovers two years later.
+Manny's trial begins, however a juror's remark forces a mistrial.
+While awaiting a second trial, Manny is exonerated when the true robber is arrested while attempting to rob a grocery store.
+Manny visits Rose at the hospital to share the good news, however she remains depressed and nonresponsive.
+The film ends on a title card, stating that two years later Rose made a full recovery, and that Manny and his family now live peacefully in Florida.